BobLd/YOLOv3MLNet/README.md

 # Train and export to onnx in Python

-# Check exported model Netron
+# Check exported model with Netron

 # Load model in C#